-Every child has a right to be safe from all forms of abuse and neglect.
+Every child has a right to be safe from all forms of abuse.
 Child abuse can be physical, sexual, and emotional and neglect.
 It can happen once or be a part of a pattern of behaviour.
 Safeguarding children is about protecting them from harm.
 If you're worried about a child, you should tell someone.

 NSPCC has professional counsellors that offer help, advice and support if you're worried about a child – 0808 800 5000.